 Hartline played for the Scarlet and Gray from 2005 through 2008 and was a part of four Big Ten championship teams – meaning he’s been with six Ohio State teams and has won six Big Ten titles, including consecutive Big Ten championships in 2017 and 2018.
-He also played an integral role Ohio State reaching consecutive BCS National Championship games in 2006 and 2007.
+He also played an integral role in Ohio State reaching consecutive BCS National Championship games in 2006 and 2007.
 In 2007, he caught a career-best 52 passes for 694 yards and six touchdowns.
 Hartline’s career numbers include 90 catches, 1,429 yards and 12 touchdowns.

 Brian Hartline Quick Facts